 IAN MILLHISER: Sure.
-I think that the contempt vote is less important than what is going to come after the contempt vote.
-Congress in theory could claim that now that Barr is in contempt, they can send the sergeant of arms to round him up and arrest him.
-But the attorney general has got an entire armed law enforcement apparatus behind him, so I don’t think they want a shootout between the sergeant of arms and the U.S. marshals.
-So realistically, this is going to be resolved in court.
-I think that Trump’s claims of executive privilege here are exceedingly weak, but the question is, A, whether we have courts that are not so partisan that they will actually follow the law and B, whether this gets dragged out for so long that it doesn’t really matter what the courts wind up saying.
+So, I think that the contempt vote is less important than what’s going to come after the contempt vote.
+So, Congress, in theory, could claim that now that Barr is in contempt, they can send the sergeant-of-arms to round him up and arrest him.
+But the attorney general has got an entire armed law enforcement apparatus behind him, so I don’t think they want a shootout between the sergeant-of-arms and the U.S. marshals.
+So, realistically, this is going to be resolved in court.
+I think that Trump’s claims of executive privilege here are exceedingly weak, but the question is, A, whether we have courts that are not so partisan that they’ll actually follow the law and, B, whether this gets dragged out for so long that it doesn’t really matter what the courts wind up saying.

-IAN MILLHISER: Right.
-There are two distinct concepts of executive privilege.
-The stronger form of privilege applies when there’s a communication directly with the president of the United States, or in some cases with the president’s top advisers.
-That is not the case here.
+IAN MILLHISER: Right, right.
+So, there’s two distinct concepts of executive privilege.
+The stronger form of privilege applies when there’s a communication directly with the president of the United States, or, in some cases, with the president’s top advisers.
+That’s not the case here.
 I mean, Robert Mueller was adverse to the president.
 He was investigating the president.

-There is a weaker privilege that deals with internal government communications that discuss how they come to decisions about policy or other government actions.
+So there is a weaker privilege that deals with internal government communications that discuss how they come to decisions about policy or other government actions.
 That privilege probably applies here, but it’s exceedingly weak.
 It doesn’t apply to documents that just contain information and don’t contain like deliberation over specific policies.
 And it also doesn’t apply to potential government misconduct.
 And the Mueller report is one big investigation into potential criminal misconduct by the president of the United States.
-So I think it would be very, very strange if the courts were to say that the privilege applies in this case.
-The problem is, we have the courts we have, we have a very partisan Supreme Court and so there’s no guarantee that they’re going to follow existing law.
+So, I think it would be very, very strange if the courts were to say that the privilege applies in this case.
+The problem is, you know, we have the courts we have, we have a very partisan Supreme Court, and so there’s no guarantee that they’re going to follow existing law.

 Don Jr. claimed that he didn’t know very much about that at all when he testified in front of the Senate Judiciary Committee.
 Michael Cohen, Trump’s former lawyer, has since said that that is not true and that Donnie knew a great deal about this.
-So at the very least, there is the potential here for a perjury investigation, because it’s possible that Donnie did not tell the truth to the Senate Judiciary Committee.
-But I don’t think we know more yet about what they intend to probe or what might be revealed in this when Donnie eventually testifies.
+So, at the very least, there’s the potential here for a perjury investigation, because it’s possible that Donnie did not tell the truth to the Senate Judiciary Committee.
+But I don’t think we know more yet about what they intend to probe or like what might be revealed in this when Donnie eventually testifies.

-IAN MILLHISER: So I think factually there are a lot of distinctions between those two cases.
+IAN MILLHISER: So, I think factually there are a lot of distinctions between those two cases.
 The case involving the Fast and Furious investigation turned out to be a really easy court case, and the reason it was an easy court case is that the Obama administration had already mostly complied with those subpoenas.
-Attorney General Holder had testified multiple times.
-They had released publicly an Inspector General’s report that quoted liberally from some of the documents that the House was seeking.
-And so eventually, a federal judge said, “Look, you have basically already complied with these subpoenas, so there is no good reason for you to not fully comply because there’s nothing left for you really to protect.”
+You know, Attorney General Holder had testified multiple times.
+They had released publicly an inspector general’s report that quoted liberally from some of the documents that the House was seeking.
+And so, eventually, a federal judge said, “Look, you’ve basically already complied with these subpoenas, so there’s no good reason for you to not fully comply because there’s nothing left for you really to protect.”

-So on the one hand, that was a fairly easy case.
+So, on the one hand, that was a fairly easy case.
 The other thing to know about that easy case is, like you said, it took about four years for the federal judge to get around to saying that.
-And so if it took four years in a really easy case like that one, one thing that I worry about with this fight over the Trump subpoenas is that the courts could potentially string this along for very long time.
+And so, if it took four years in a really easy case like that one, one thing that I worry about with this fight over the Trump subpoenas is that the courts could potentially string this along for a very long time.

-REP. DEB HAALAND: It is an absolute constitutional crisis, and it has been since the president got sworn in.
-He has consistently—it is getting worse and worse every day.
-And of course, his comments yesterday at the rally in Florida are just appalling.
-His racism.
-All of the other things that give rise to all of this—it is a constitutional crisis.
+REP. DEB HAALAND: It is an absolute constitutional crisis, and it has been, you know, since the president got sworn in.
+He has consistently—I mean, it’s getting worse and worse every day.
+And, of course, his comments yesterday at the rally in Florida are just appalling.
+His racism, you know, all of the other things that give rise to all of this—it is a constitutional crisis.
 Look, I know that the committees need to be able to do their jobs.
-It is our job to do oversight on this government.
-And so once we are able to get the information that we need, that the American people deserve to know, yes, I will happily make my decision.
-So we just need to get to that place.
+It’s our job to do oversight on this government.
+And so, once we are able to get the information that we need, that the American people deserve to know, yes, I will happily make my decision.
+And so, we just need to get to that place.

 AMY GOODMAN: Deb Haaland, we’re going to break and then come back to our discussion and go further to talk with you about a number of issues.
 But on this issue of impeachment, if you’re talking about him being in contempt of Congress—Barr—if you’re talking about President Trump exerting executive privilege, are you headed in that direction?

 AMY GOODMAN: Because you would be defying leadership.
-You have this divide in the Democratic Party right now with House Speaker Nancy Pelosi saying no to impeachment, saying that’s exactly what Donald Trump wants, that he is pushing Democrats to get enmired in this, and the American people feeling like when are they going to be served rather than having these internecine fights.
+You know, you have this divide in the Democratic Party right now with the House Speaker Nancy Pelosi saying no to impeachment, saying that’s exactly what Donald Trump wants, that he’s pushing Democrats to get enmired in this, and the American people feeling like when are they going to be served rather than having these internecine fights.

-REP. DEB HAALAND: Thank you for raising that issue.
-Because right now, yes, we have oversight of the president, but we also came to Congress to do a job for the American people.
+REP. DEB HAALAND: Well, and thank you for raising that issue, because right now, yes, we have oversight of the president, but we also came to Congress to do a job for the American people.
 And that’s exactly what I am doing.
-They don’t expect us to just sit on our hands and wait to make changes, wait to legislate all of the things that we know need to happen.
-With respect to giving workers a fair shot at success, students a fair shot at a quality public education—all of those things—the environment that can’t wait—and you mentioned that in the news that started out your show.
-We have a climate crisis on hand right now as well.
+They don’t expect us to just sit on our hands and wait to make changes, wait to legislate all of the things that we know need to happen, with respect to giving workers a fair shot at success, you know, students a fair shot at a quality public education—all of those things—the environment, that can’t wait—and you mentioned that today in the news that started out your show.
+We have a climate crisis on hand right now, as well.
 So we can’t just pour every single bit of attention into the president.
-We need to move toward doing so much more for the American people and so we need to make sure that we are paying attention to those things as well.
+We need to move toward doing so much more for the American people, and so we need to make sure that we’re paying attention to those things, as well.

-NERMEEN SHAIKH: Representative Deb Haaland, in a moment we will ask about yesterday’s Uber and Lyft strike.
-But first, I want to turn to your efforts to protect the Chaco Canyon in the desert of northwestern New Mexico.
+NERMEEN SHAIKH: Well, Representative Deb Haaland, in a moment we’ll ask about yesterday’s Uber and Lyft strike.
+But first I want to turn to your efforts to protect the Chaco Canyon in the desert of northwestern New Mexico.
 The canyon is a World Heritage Site.
 Last month you co-introduced the Chaco Cultural Heritage Area Protection Act to protect the area from future leasing and development of minerals.
 Could you talk about the threats to Chaco Canyon and why the site is so important?

 REP. DEB HAALAND: Yes, absolutely.
 I mean, look, it’s my ancestral homeland.
 It’s the ancestral homeland of the Pueblo people, as are other areas in the Southwest that deserve to be protected.
-It is a site that is a living landscape.
-It is not ruins.
-It is not something in the past that we shouldn’t care about.
+You know, it’s been—it is a site that is a living landscape.
+It’s not ruins.
+It’s not something in the past that we shouldn’t care about.
 Right now I know there was a court decision that essentially stated that we need to—that the review was not done properly.
-So that is a small victory.
+So, that’s a small victory.
 What we want to do is have a permanent victory.
 We want a permanent end to fracking and drilling for a 10-mile radius around Chaco Canyon.
-And that is what I will continue to fight for.
+And that’s what I will continue to fight for.

 AMY GOODMAN: We’re going to break and then come back to our discussion with you, Democratic Congressmember Deb Haaland, about the massive Uber and Lyft strike that took place across the world as Uber is about to go public.
 This is Democracy Now!
 Deb Haaland, Democratic congresswoman from New Mexico’s 1st Congressional District, one of the first two Native American congresswomen ever elected.
 Stay with us.